sweetyacharjee/CodeClauseInternship_Weather_App/README.md

 * Data retrieval

 ## Usage Instructions
-1.Run the console-based Weather App: java -cp .:json-simple-1.1.1.jar WeatherApp 2.Run the GUI-based Weather App: java -cp .:json-simple-1.1.1.jar AppLauncher 3.Give the required location in the textbox and click the search icon to know the weather info
+* Run the console-based Weather App: java -cp .:json-simple-1.1.1.jar WeatherApp
+* Run the GUI-based Weather App: java -cp .:json-simple-1.1.1.jar AppLauncher
+* Give the required location in the textbox and click the search icon to know the weather info

 ## Features